blizzhypertron/Hospital-management-system/README.md

 Required Modifications:

-⦁	You must have the pygame module installed if your project includes music.
+⦁	You must have the pygame module installed IF your project includes music.
 Use "pip install pygame" if needed

 ⦁	Make sure the system saves the patient and appointment data to a file,